 The features available in your Office 365 depend on the plan your business is subscribed to.
 Recently, I wanted to migrate my SharePoint On-Premises environment to Office 365, but couldn't really find any step by step guide to upgrade.

-1. SharePoint to Office 365 Migration – Supported Scenarios
+- Migrate from SharePoint to Office 365 or SharePoint Online – Supported Scenarios

 Planning your Migration from SharePoint to Office 365